Topic "Medications" in Vietnamese - total 24 documentsTitle: Active ingredient prescribing - all you need to know

 Summary: General information about the main types of medicines used for people with arthritis.
 It also gives tips on the safe use of medicines and where to go for further information.
 This sheet does not cover the full range of possible side effects for each medicine, which should be discussed further with a doctor or pharmacist.

-Title: Medicines consumer guide
+Title: Medicines List

 Summary: Methotrexate is a medicine used to treat certain childhood rheumatic conditions, including juvenile arthritis (JIA), lupus (also known as SLE), uveitis, dermatomyositis and scleroderma.
 Methotrexate is a disease modifying antirheumatic drug (DMARD) that reduces damage from inflammation.